munkhbayar17/skyproject/FOLLOW-UP.md

 ### 1. bpk-stylesheets for styling
 ### 2. bpk-mixins for styling
 ### 3. format-currency for currency format
+### 4. react-autocomplete for autocomplete on origin and destination picker

 ### Q) What is the command to start the server?